-Sample projects: The first project is on mining frequent patterns, and the second project on classification.
+Sample project topics: The first project is on mining frequent patterns, the second project on classification, and the third project on hierarchical clustering.

-Course grading: The course is computed as follows: final exam (40%) + two course projects (30% each).
+Course grading: The course is computed as follows: final exam (40%) + three course projects (20% each).

 The following grading scale will be used: A: 90 and higher; B: 80-89; C: 65-79; F: 64 and bellow.